Take-Home Pay Calculator After 401(k) and HSA Contributions

-Estimate how traditional 401(k), Roth 401(k), HSA, FSA, insurance premiums, commuter benefits, taxes and local rates may affect average monthly take-home pay.
+Estimate how 401(k), HSA, FSA, health premiums, commuter benefits, and other payroll deductions may affect taxes and monthly take-home pay.

 Filing, Pay and Location